 3. In your Portfolio Manager account, create a new property for your building, enter the operating/use characteristics, and add the CBUSID under 'Unique Identifiers' on the Details tab.

-1. For sole owners/occupiers of a building, manually enter energy consumption data from your utility bills into Portfolio Manager for calendar year 2020.
+1. For sole owners/occupiers of a building, manually enter energy and water consumption data from your utility bills into Portfolio Manager for calendar year 2021.
 See this FAQ for additional details on adding data to Portfolio Manager.

 2. For multifamily and multi-tenant building owners, request whole-building aggregated consumption data from the utility companies.
 AEP Ohio, Columbia Gas, and Columbus Public Utilities have tools to provide building owners with whole-building, aggregated annual data to use for benchmarking.
 This will simplify and streamline the benchmarking process for building owners and protect individual tenant data anonymity.

-For buildings with AEP Ohio and Columbia Gas utility services, we recommend requesting 2020 whole-building data from AEP Ohio and submitting an Extension Request Form until Columbia Gas data is available.
+For buildings with AEP Ohio and Columbia Gas utility services, we recommend requesting 2021 whole-building data from AEP Ohio and submitting an Extension Request Form until Columbia Gas data is available for multi-family units.
+Columbia Gas has automated benchmarking for commercial buildings.
 Additional details are outlined below:

-2a AEP Ohio customers: As of November 2021, AEP Ohio customers may request aggregated whole-building data for calendar year 2020 for the purpose of complying with the Benchmarking Ordinance.
+2a AEP Ohio customers: AEP Ohio customers may request aggregated whole-building data for calendar year 2021 for the purpose of complying with the Benchmarking Ordinance.
 Please download the AEP Ohio Benchmarking Data Template and complete the following steps: (1) review the 'Instructions' tab and fill out the 'Required Data' tab.
 (2) email the completed excel file to [email protected].
 All account/ meter/ premise information provided will be aggregated into property level kilowatt-hour usage amount per month.
 (3) This information will be emailed to you when the request is completed.

-Once whole-building energy for calendar year 2020 is entered in Portfolio Manager, follow the steps below to submit your 2021 Benchmarking Report directly to the City of Columbus via the Benchmarking Data Submission link by December 15, 2021.
+Once whole-building energy and water for calendar year 2021 is entered in Portfolio Manager, follow the steps below to submit your 2022 Benchmarking Report directly to the City of Columbus via the Benchmarking Data Submission link by June 1, 2022.